Karen and Johns’ Highgate House

 Karen and John met online in 2012, and got engaged in 2016.
 That’s when they began looking for wedding venues.
 Highgate House was booked for their wedding on November 10th 2017.
 Karen said that, it’s such a beautiful venue and the staff where amazing.
 It felt like home from the first time they visited.
 She is right, it is a stunning venue.

 Highgate House Wedding Venue

 The large house is situated in the small village of Creaton, Northamptonshire.
 It was built in the 1600’s on the site of an old Inn.
-It’s set in 26 acres of grounds.
+Highgate House is set in 26 acres of grounds.
 There is a wealth of English charm and character about this venue.
-Highgate House is perfect for a wedding.
+This charming venue is perfect for a wedding.
 There is a range of beautiful ceremony and reception rooms available.
 I can see why it has an award winning service, as I felt truly looked after by all of the staff, and the food was amazing.